 A desirable jurisdiction should be politically neutral, follow a policy of free trade, not interfere with the commercial activities of corporations established there, and provide reasonable assurances of personal and corporate privacy.
 Language, quality of telecommunications, time zones, availability of professional infrastructure, and other issues are also important.
 Most popular jurisdictions have a legal system derived from western countries and greatly favor corporations, which are non-resident in nature.
 There must be a solid commitment to the protection of private property and the promotion of international trade.
 Most modern International Financial Centers are alike offering the services and products available through government regulation.
 Because of this, certain law tax jurisdictions have reputations that may or may not be true today, while others have issues with privacy, confidentiality or specific rules for information.
 Banking rules and regulations are also changing and will have an impact on the jurisdiction we choose.
 You need a modern business and communications infrastructure with moderate fees.
 You need not invest or run your business out of the same country that you bank with.
 We select the "best" of each for our clients.
 We keep up to date on all jurisdictions developments around the world and have relationships with institutions, legal consultants and advisors worldwide.
 Each entity we form is tailored to the goals and transactions of each client and we advise you on strategies and solutions.

-No. Offshore investing or setting up the structure does not mean that you have to live abroad, or even travel abroad.
-Offshore investing or setting up an offshore structure can be done from convenience of your own home through qualified professionals from our office, who will function on your behalf with all involved parties like offshore government departments, banks, notaries, etc. For opening a bank account, we will send you the necessary forms, which when filled, can be sent directly to the bank.
+No. Overseas investing or setting up the structure does not mean that you have to live abroad, or even travel abroad.
+Overseas investing or setting up an international structure can be done from convenience of your own home through qualified professionals from our office, who will function on your behalf with all involved parties like government departments, banks, notaries, etc. For opening a bank account, we will send you the necessary forms, which when filled, can be sent directly to the bank.
 At the same time, you are always welcome to visit us if you wish to do so.

 This term implies that a taxpayer has arranged his affairs in such a way either that his tax burden is less than it would otherwise have been or that no tax is payable as a result of such arrangement.
 The term is generally employed so as to indicate that the taxpayer has acted in a lawful manner and differs fundamentally in this regard from the concept of "tax evasion" which is illegal.